Dragoman of the Porte: History

 In 1661, the Grand Vizier Köprülüzade Fazıl Ahmed Pasha appointed the Greek Panagiotis Nikousios as Chief Dragoman to the Imperial Council.
 He was in turn succeeded in 1673 by another Greek, Alexander Mavrocordatos.
 These men began a tradition where almost all subsequent Grand Dragomans of the Porte were members of a small circle of Phanariote families.
 The Phanariotes, taking their name from the district of Constantinople where the Patriarchate of Constantinople settled in 1599, were an elite group of Greek or Hellenized (Note: For example, the Callimachi family was originally Romanian, the Aristarchi were Armenians from the Black Sea coast, while the Ghica were from Albania.) magnate families that made enormous fortunes through trade and tax-farming.
-Their wealth, and the close contacts they had with the Ottoman sultan and his court as purveyors, advisors, and middlemen, they acquired enormous political influence, especially over the Patriarchate and the Eastern Orthodox communities of the empire more generally.
+Through their wealth, and close contacts with the Ottoman sultan and his court as purveyors, advisors, and middlemen, they acquired enormous political influence, especially over the Patriarchate and the Eastern Orthodox communities of the empire more generally.
 During the 17th century, many Phanariotes gained political experience as representatives (kapı kehaya) of the princes (voivodes or hospodars) of the tributary Danubian Principalities of Wallachia and Moldavia at the Sultan's court, where, in the words of C. G. Patrinelis, "their task was to sustain their masters’ always precarious position by bribing Ottoman officials in key positions and, above all, to pre-empt and disrupt, by hook or by crook, the machinations of the rivals who coveted the princes’ enviable posts".
 Others had also served in the staffs of the European embassies in Constantinople.
 Nikousios, for instance, had previously (and for a time concurrently) served as translator for the Austrian embassy.